glevix/ida-structutils/README.md

 ## Use

-Currently all plugins are to be used from the Hexrays decompiler view
+Utils are to be used from the Disassembly view (AnalyzeVtable), or the Pseudocode view (all others).
+All are accessible from the context menus in the view, and some have hotkeys (MakeMember).

 ### MakeStruct